GoogleContainerTools/skaffold/docs/design_proposals/ko-builder.md

     }
     ```

-3. Add a `KoArtifact` field to the `ArtifactType` struct:
+2. Add a `KoArtifact` field to the `ArtifactType` struct:

     ```go
     type ArtifactType struct {
+      [...]
     	// KoArtifact builds images using [ko](https://github.com/google/ko).
     	KoArtifact *KoArtifact `yaml:"ko,omitempty" yamltags:"oneOf=artifact"`
     }
     ```

-4. Define ko's position in the initializer builder rank in
-    `pkg/skaffold/initializer/build/resolve.go`.
-The proposal is to add it
-    at the end, after the buildpacks builder:
+3. Define `KoDependencies`:

     ```go
-    func builderRank(builder InitBuilder) int {
-    	a := builder.ArtifactType("")
-    	switch {
-    	case a.DockerArtifact != nil:
-    		return 1
-    	case a.JibArtifact != nil:
-    		return 2
-    	case a.BazelArtifact != nil:
-    		return 3
-    	case a.BuildpackArtifact != nil:
-    		return 4
-    	case a.KoArtifact != nil:
-    		return 5
+    // KoDependencies is used to specify dependencies for an artifact built by ko. type KoDependencies struct {
+	  	// Paths should be set to the file dependencies for this artifact, so that the skaffold file watcher knows when to rebuild and perform file synchronization.
+	  	// Defaults to {"go.mod", "**.go"}
+	  	Paths []string `yaml:"paths,omitempty" yamltags:"oneOf=dependency"`

+	  	// Ignore specifies the paths that should be ignored by skaffold's file watcher.
+    	// If a file exists in both `paths` and in `ignore`, it will be ignored, and will be excluded from both rebuilds and file synchronization.
+	  	Ignore []string `yaml:"ignore,omitempty"`
     }

-    	return 6
-    }
     ```

-5. Add `KO` to the `BuilderType` enum in `proto/enums/enums.proto`:
+4. Add `KO` to the `BuilderType` enum in `proto/enums/enums.proto`:

     ```proto
     enum BuilderType {